Sheffield Utd star Sharp left bloodied by fan attack following play-off loss to Nottingham Forest | Goal.com

 What happened?

-As Forest fans rushed the pitch, Sharp was seen on the sideline in the moments following his side's loss.
+As Forest fans rushed the pitch, Sharp, a former Forest player, was seen on the sideline in the moments following his side's loss.

 While standing still, Sharp was tackled by an onrushing supporter, who seemed to lower his shoulder while bum-rushing the Blades star.